-Track Your Donors (and EVERYTHING) In An Easy to Use System
+Track Your Donors in an Easy to Use System

 A CRM, or “customer relationship management system,” is the foundation for all of your future stewardship work.
 A CRM tracks your interactions with your supporters and can automatically log donations, ticket purchases, and more in a donor’s record.
 It’s like a list of donors, but on steroids, with advanced searches, “list segments,” individual donor records, and more!
-If you don’t have one, you need one: Insightly and Little Green Light are some options to help you get started.
+If you don’t have one, you need one: we've got some CRM suggestions for you.

 If the donation isn’t logged automatically, make sure to enter it in the donor’s record, including any contextual information that could be helpful in the future.
 Then be sure to make a note for every interaction (or “touchpoint”) with the donor, including thank-you communications, newsletters, and event attendance.

 A donor’s record can also be used to help you remember personal details about your donors.
 While for close friends or family, you might only log interactions with your work, for other folks you can keep track of major life events, job changes, moves, and accomplishments.
 You could even use a CRM to keep track of birthdays!